 Real estate agents have to deal with a myriad clients – sellers and/or buyers – with different motivations, needs and negotiation styles.
-In order to close prospects and keep clients happy, especially in turbulent times, it’s imperative real estate agents can diagnose the personality type of their clients to better influence them with their communication.
+In order to close prospects and keep clients happy, especially in turbulent times, it’s imperative real estate agents can diagnose the influence archetype of their clients to better influence them with their communication.

-Diagnosing personality types is part of a bigger strategy of effectively applying influence as a real estate agent, as well as as a specific use of The Four DISC Personality Types in general, and we will focus exclusively in this component in this article.
+Diagnosing the influence archetypes is part of a bigger strategy of effectively applying influence as a real estate agent, as well as as a specific use of the Four Influence Archetypes, and we will focus exclusively in this component in this article.

 Tailoring and Communicating